bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 ## Task 1: Set Up The Project With Git

-* [ ] Fork the project into your GitHub user account
+* [x ] Fork the project into your GitHub user account

-* [ ] Clone the forked project into a directory on your machine
+* [ x] Clone the forked project into a directory on your machine

-* [ ] You are now ready to build this project with your preferred IDE
+* [x ] You are now ready to build this project with your preferred IDE

 #### Pro tip: Commit every time you complete a task or feature!